-OMB Circular A-133 provides that Federal agencies are responsible for annually informing OMB of any updates needed to this Supplement.
-However, auditors should recognize that laws and regulations change periodically and that delays will occur between such changes and revisions to this Supplement.
-Moreover, auditors should recognize that there may be provisions of contract and grant agreements that are not specified in law or regulation and, therefore, the specifics of such are not included in this Supplement.
+OMB Circular A-133/2 CFR section 200.513(c)(4) provide that Federal agencies are responsible for annually informing OMB of any updates needed to the Supplement.
+However, auditors should recognize that laws and regulations change periodically and that delays will occur between such changes and revisions to the Supplement.
+Moreover, auditors should recognize that there may be provisions of contracts and grant agreements that are not specified in law or regulation and, therefore, the specifics of such are not included in the Supplement.
 For example, the grant agreement may specify a certain matching percentage or set a priority for how funds should be spent (e.g., a requirement to not fund certain size projects).
-Another example is a Federal agency imposing additional requirements on a recipient because it is designated high-risk, in accordance with the A-102 Common Rule or an agency's implementation of Circular A-110 (now included at 2 Code of Federal Regulations [CFR] part 215) or as part of resolution of prior audit findings.
+Another example is a Federal agency imposing additional requirements on a recipient because it is designated high-risk, in accordance with the A-102 Common Rule, an agency's implementation of Circular A-110 (2 Code of Federal Regulations [CFR] part 215), or 2 CFR section 200.207.

-Accordingly, the auditor should perform reasonable procedures to ensure that compliance requirements are current and to determine whether there are any additional provisions of contract and grant agreements that should be covered by an audit under the 1996 Amendments.
-Reasonable procedures would be inquiry of non-Federal entity management and review of the contract and grant agreements for programs selected for testing (i.e., major programs).
+Accordingly, the auditor should perform reasonable procedures to ensure that compliance requirements are current and determine whether there are any additional provisions of Federal awards that should be covered by an audit under the 1996 Amendments.
+Reasonable procedures would be inquiry of non-Federal entity management and review of the Federal awards for programs selected for testing (i.e., major programs).